-Any nationally recognised organisation (with the features of a participating organisation as listed below) established in an EU Member State or third country associated to the Who can apply?
-Programme can be the applicant.
+Who can apply?
+Any nationally recognised organisation (with the features of a participating organisation as listed below) established in an EU Member State or third country associated to the Programme can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.
-1

-[] The following organisations, established in EU Member States and third countries associated to the Programme (see section "Eligible Countries" in Part A of this Guide) can be involved as full partners or associated partners: Teacher Education Institutions (colleges, institutes, universities providing initial teacher education and/or continuing professional development) for teachers at ISCED levels 1-3, including VET teachers; What types of Ministries or similar public bodies responsible for school education policies; organisations are eligible to participate in the project?
-Public (local, regional or national) and private bodies responsible for developing policies and offer for teacher education as well as defining standards for teachers' qualifications; Teacher associations or other nationally recognised providers of teacher education and continuous professional development; Authorities responsible for education and training of teachers and supervision of their continuous professional development and qualifications; Schools working with teacher education providers to allow for practical training as part of teacher education; Other schools (from primary schools to initial VET) or other organisations (e.g. NGOs, teacher associations) relevant for the project.
-An Erasmus+ Teacher Academy must include at least 3 full partners from a minimum of 3 EU Member States and third countries associated to the Programme (including at least 2 EU Member States) involving: Number and profile of participating At least two nationally recognised providers of initial teacher education from 2 different EU Member States and third countries associated to the Programme, and At least one nationally recognised provider of continuing professional development (in-service training) for teachers. organisations Furthermore, the partnerships must also include, as full partner or associated partner , at least one practice/training school.
+The following organisations, established in EU Member States and third countries associated to the Programme (see section "Eligible Countries" in Part A of this Guide) can be involved as full partners or associated partners: · Teacher Education Institutions (colleges, institutes, universities providing initial teacher adjustion and/or continuing professional development) for teachers at ISCED levels 1.3 education and/or continuing professional development) for teachers at ISCED levels 1-3, including VET teachers; Ministries or similar public bodies responsible for school education policies; What types of Public (local, regional or national) and private bodies responsible for developing policies organisations are and offer for teacher education as well as defining standards for teachers' qualifications; eligible to participate Teacher associations or other nationally recognised providers of teacher education and in the project? continuous professional development; Authorities responsible for education and training of teachers and supervision of their continuous professional development and qualifications; Schools working with teacher education providers to allow for practical training as part of teacher education; Other schools (from primary schools to initial VET) or other organisations (e.g. NGOs, teacher associations) relevant for the project.
+An Erasmus+ Teacher Academy must include at least 3 full partners from a minimum of 3 EU Member States and third countries associated to the Programme (including at least 2 EU Member States) involving: At least two nationally recognised providers of initial teacher education from 2 Number and profile of different EU Member States and third countries associated to the Programme, and participating At least one nationally recognised provider of continuing professional development (in-service training) for teachers. organisations organisations Furthermore, the partnerships must also include, as full partner or associated partner , at least one practice/training school.
 The partnership may also include, as full partners or associated partners, other organisations with relevant expertise in teacher education and/or bodies defining standards, qualifications or quality assurance for teacher education.
-Venue of the activities All the activities of Erasmus+ Teacher Academies must take place in EU Member States and venue of the activities third countries associated to the Programme.
-Duration of the project 3 years To the European Education and Culture Executive Agency (EACEA).
+Venue of the activities All the activities of Erasmus+ Teacher Academies must take place in EU Member States and third countries associated to the Programme.
+Duration of the 3 years project To the European Education and Culture Executive Agency (EACEA).
 Where to apply?
 Call ID: ERASMUS-EDU-2022-PEX-TEACH-ACA When to apply?
 Applicants have to submit their grant application by 7 September at 17:00:00 (Brussels time).
+1 5 ,,